gdsbook/book/notebooks/05_choropleth.md

 ### Max-p

-Finally, the max-p classifiers adopts the algorithm underlying the max-p region building method (Duque, Anselin and Rey, 2012) to the case of map classification.
+Finally, the max-p classifiers adopts the algorithm underlying the max-p region building method {cite}`Duque_2011` to the case of map classification.
 It is similar in spirit to Jenks Caspall in that it considers greedy swapping between adjacent classes to improve the objective function.
 It is a heuristic, however, so unlike Fisher-Jenks, there is no optimial solution guaranteed: